 - Auditions: September 7th & 10th SIGN UP HERE

-DOWNTOWN GREAT STUDIO – located on the 3rd floor at 919 W. St Germain St, St Cloud 56301, right next to Jules Bistro
+Wednesday auditions located at downtown GREAT studio – located on the 3rd floor at 919 W. St Germain St, St. Cloud 56301.
+Right next to Jules Bistro

 - Call-backs: September 14th